Video & Audio Recording Policy

 If you feel your event should be considered as a marquee event with broad distribution potential, and you would like to request that it be recorded, please contact Lisa Patterson at email@example.com or 704-894-2130, and provide the necessary information.

-To request an audio recording, the requesting office should send an email to Doug Minor, director of digital communications at email@example.com.
-We will then discuss with the requester the nature of the project, and once we agree to move forward with the project, the requester must complete an audio recording request questionnaire, which will be provided by Doug Minor by email.
-The questionnaire will provide all necessary information to move forward with scheduling and recording, including a speaker permission form.
+To request an audio recording, email Doug Minor, director of digital communications, at firstname.lastname@example.org.
+He will discuss with you the nature of the project, and if we agree to move forward, we will ask you to complete an audio recording request questionnaire, provided by Doug Minor via email.
+The completed questionnaire will provide all necessary information to move forward with scheduling and recording, including a speaker permission form.